RedisLabs/redislabs-docs/content/rs/administering/database-operations/create-active-active.md

         does not apply automatically to all instances of an Active-Active database.

 <!-- Also in getting-started-crdbs.md -->
-## Test the Connection to your Member Redis Active-Active databases
+## Test the connection to your member Redis Active-Active databases

 With the Redis database created, you are ready to connect to your database to store data.
 You can use one of the following ways to test